BLOM Bank

-BLOM BANK (French: Banque du Liban et D’Outre Mer; Arabic: بنك لبنان والمهجر) is a Lebanese bank established in 1951 and has been frequently selected as the Best Bank in Lebanon by the most recognized regional and international financial institutions such as Euromoney and The Banker.
-Its business operations are based on a universal banking model that includes: Commercial Banking, Corporate Banking, Private Banking, Investment Banking, Asset Management, Retail Banking, Islamic Banking, Brokerage Services, and Insurance Products and Services.
+BLOM BANK (French: Banque du Liban et D’Outre Mer; Arabic: بنك لبنان والمهجر) is a Lebanese bank established in 1951 and headquartered in Beirut.
+Providing banking services such as "commercial, corporate, private, investment, retail, Islamic banking, asset and wealth management, capital market services, and insurance products," BLOM Bank is one of Lebanon's largest banks and has its shares listed on the Beirut Stock Exchange and the Luxembourg Stock Exchange.

 History

 BLOM BANK started operating in 1951 in Beirut.
 Its establishment coincided with a booming period in the banking sector in Lebanon.
 One of the founders was Hussein Al Oweini, a Lebanese politician and businessman.
 By 1953, BLOM BANK started expanding and opened a branch in Jeddah, KSA.
-As the Lebanese Civil War broke out, BLOM BANK’s operations abroad increased to cater for the need of the Lebanese diaspora.
-Today, The Group is present in 11 countries across the world.
-On the leadership level, Naaman Azhari became the General Manager of the Bank in 1962 and Chairman of the Board and General Manager in 1971.
-In 2007, Dr. Naaman Azhari was appointed Chairman of BLOM BANK Group, and Honorary Chairman of BLOM BANK Group in 2020, while his son, Saad Azhari, became Chairman of the Board and General Manager of BLOM BANK.
+As the Lebanese Civil War broke out, BLOM BANK’s operations abroad increased to cater for the needs of the Lebanese diaspora.
+Today, the group is present in 11 countries across the world.
+On the leadership level, the Syrian banker, Naaman Azhari, became the general manager of the bank in 1962 and chairman of the board and general manager in 1971.
+In 2007, Dr. Naaman Azhari was appointed chairman of BLOM BANK Group, and honorary chairman of BLOM BANK Group in 2020, while his son, Saad Azhari, became chairman of the board and general manager of BLOM BANK.

 The bank adopted BLOM BANK as its brand name in 2000 and acquired the Lebanese subsidiary of HSBC Bank Middle East in 2017.

-As of 2016, it was "Lebanon's First-largest bank by market capitalisation."
+According to data from 2018, BLOM Bank is Lebanon's second largest bank by total assets behind Bank Audi.

+In 2024, BLOM Bank was named as the petitioner in a case granted certiorari for review by the Supreme Court of the United States.
+This case, BLOM Bank SAL v.
+Honickman, relates to an incidence victims of Hamas and their family members suing BLOM Bank under the Justice Against Sponsors of Terrorism Act (JASTA) in 2019.
+The plaintiffs have alleged that BLOM Bank provided financial services to Hamas and is therefor liable for aiding and abetting acts of terrorism.
+The question before the Supreme Court of the United States is a dispute regarding the Federal Rules of Civil Procedure, specifically Rule 60(b) regarding judgment finality.
+Oral arguments were heard by the Supreme Court of the United States on March 3, 2025, and an opinion will be published before the Court's summer recess in July.

-Bank's Network and Subsidiaries
+Bank's network and subsidiaries

 The Group conducts its worldwide operations through a network of banking and financial units, either directly or through its subsidiaries.

 In January 2021 the company sold its Egyptian subsidiary to Bank ABC of Bahrain for $427 million.